klmcwhirter/explore_python/concurrent/README.md

   -n, --max-n MAX_N     look for perfect numbers up to and including this value (default: 1_000_000) -w, --num-workers NUM_WORKERS
-                        number of worker processes to use (default: 12) -p, --processes       force use of processes instead of threads -s, --single-thread   force use of no parallelization -t, --threads         force use of threads instead of processes
+                        number of worker processes to use (default: 12) -i, --interpreters    force use of interpreters in threads -p, --processes       force use of processes instead of threads -s, --single-thread   force use of no parallelization -t, --threads         force use of threads instead of processes